Altai peoples: History

-The Altai region came within the sphere of influence of the Scythians, Xiongnu, the Rouran Khaganate, the Turkic Khanganate, the Uyghur Empire, and the Yenisei Kyrgyz.
+The Altai region came within the sphere of influence of the Scythians, Xiongnu, the Rouran Khaganate, the Turkic Khaganate, the Uyghur Empire, and the Yenisei Kyrgyz.

 One study in 2016 suggest that, the Altaians, precisely some Southern Altaians, mixed with local Yeniseian people up to ~20% which were closely related to the Paleo-Eskimo groups.

 From the 13th to 18th century, the Altai people were dominated politically and culturally by the Mongols.
 The origin of the Southern Altaians can be traced during this period from the result of the mixing of Kipchak and Mongol tribes.
 Meanwhile, the Northern Altaians were a result of the fusion of Turkic tribes with Samoyeds, Kets, and other indigenous Siberian ethnic groups.

 The Altaians were annexed by the Four Oirat of Western Mongols in the 16th century.
 The Mongols called them "Telengid" or "Telengid aimag" in the period of the Northern Yuan dynasty, with the region known as Telengid Province.
 After the fall of the Zunghar Khanate in the 18th century, the Altaians were subjugated by the Qing dynasty, which referred to them as Altan Nuur Uriyangkhai.
 Altaians are genetically related to the Uriyangkhai, which is a common neighbouring Oirat Mongol ethnic group in Mongolia.

 The Altai people came into contact with Russians in the 18th century.
 In the Tsarist period, the Altai were also known as Oirot or Oyrot (this name means "Oirat" and would later be carried on for the Oyrot Autonomous Oblast).
 The name was inherited from their being former subjects of the 17th-century Oirat-led Dzungar Khanate.
 The Altai report that many of them became addicted to the Russians' vodka, which they called "fire water".